grafana/writers-toolkit/docs/sources/style-guide/write-for-developers/index.md

 ## Code comments

-The foundation of strong documentation is well-written comments in code: concise, relevant, and up-to-date.
+The foundation of strong documentation is well-written comments in code that are concise, relevant, and current.

 This guide doesn't cover the do's and don'ts of writing comments, but you can refer to the [Grafana developer style guide](https://github.com/grafana/grafana/blob/main/contribute/style-guides/code-comments.md).